pass-the-salt/2025/content/english/annual-report/_index.md

 ❤️ **2025 no-show rate: 17.6%** (2024: 176 registered, 128 present, representing a no-show rate of 28%).
 As a free conference, we are **very happy** with this improvement and the sharp drop in no-shows.
 Unfortunately, we don't have further insights into the reasons behind this figure 😐️.

-**Language:** As the conference was held in English, we were pleased to have **~20% of non-French-speaking attendees 🇬🇧**, which is an improvement over past editions.
-Notably, there was a larger presence of Germans involved in activism and privacy (see related presentations).
+**Language:** As the conference was held in English, we were pleased to have **~20% of non-French-speaking attendees**, which is an improvement over past editions.
+Notably, there was a larger presence of Germans involved in activism and privacy (see related presentations). audience
 ## Some new features

 **Main point of contact for Code of Conduct enforcement:** This year, Nathan took the lead on the inclusion and safety initiative, bringing his expertise to the organization.
 Thank you, Nathan 🙏 <br>![Nathan](/images/nathan2.jpg)